darthchudi/wav/README.md

 ### Goals/Roadmap

 - Compress output wav stems into the smallest possible size without compromising on audio quality (ffmpeg?)
-- Use GPU version of Deezer's Spleeter for faster compression times
+- Use GPU version of Deezer's Spleeter for faster split times